Later (talk show): 1996–2000: Guest hosts and occasional SCTV reruns

 Several years into the rotating guest hosts strategy, to the extent that it even generated press coverage anymore, Later began to receive criticism over what many saw as creative neglect.
-The show's executive producer Considine (working for NBC's in-house production arm NBC Studios, along with a further advisory role on Leno's Tonight Show, Saturday Night Live and O'Brien's Late Night) was accused of conflict of interest over his wife Sever being the most frequent guest host on Later.
-Considine defended his position by stating that though he makes hosting recommendations, he is "absolutely not involved in picking the hosts" before offering a claim that in the five weeks Sever hosted Later during the 1998-99 season ratings were up 15% to 20% among 18-to-49-year-olds and that the final decision on Sever's Later run had fallen to NBC West Coast president Don Ohlmeyer who left the network in June 1999.
+The show's executive producer Considine—working for NBC's in-house production arm NBC Studios, along with a further advisory role on Leno's Tonight Show, Saturday Night Live and O'Brien's Late Night—was accused of a conflict of interest over his wife Sever's frequent guest hosting stints on Later.
+Considine defended his position by stating that though he makes hosting recommendations, he is "absolutely not involved in picking the hosts" before offering a claim that in the five weeks Sever hosted Later during the 1998-99 season, ratings were up 15% to 20% among 18-to-49-year-olds and that the final decision on Sever's Later run had fallen to NBC West Coast president Don Ohlmeyer, who left the network in June 1999.

-What had become of Later by 1999 was referred to by New York Post's Austin Smith as a "parade of B-list models, comedians and actors while NBC tries for years to decide what to do with the program".
-The show's seemingly low prioritization by NBC was even lampooned on-air by the host of its lead-in, Conan O'Brien, who, during a June 1999 Late Night appearance by Later's former host Bob Costas, likened Laters guest host selection process to "jury duty out in L.A." where individuals selected "have to ask not to be made a host".
-Still, thanks to its strong NBC late-night lead-ins, Later had been posting solid ratings, averaging 1.4 million total viewers and even regularly attracting more coveted 18-to-49-year-olds than Late Late Show with Craig Kilborn an hour earlier on CBS.
+What had become of Later by 1999 was referred to by the New York Posts Austin Smith as a "parade of B-list models, comedians and actors while NBC tries for years to decide what to do with the program".
+The show's seemingly low prioritization by NBC was even lampooned on-air by the host of its lead-in, Conan O'Brien, who, during a June 1999 Late Night appearance by Laters former host Bob Costas, likened the show's guest host selection process to "jury duty out in L.A." where individuals selected "have to ask not to be made a host".
+Still, thanks to its strong NBC late-night lead-ins, Later had been posting solid ratings, averaging 1.4 million total viewers and even regularly attracting more coveted 18-to-49-year-olds than The Late Late Show with Craig Kilborn an hour earlier on CBS.

-With top management changes at NBC—Garth Ancier replacing Warren Littlefield as president of NBC Entertainment and Scott Sassa as new NBC West Coast president in Ohlmeyer's place—the network renewed efforts to find a permanent host for Later once the show returned from summer hiatus in September 1999 by initially giving more guest host spots to female comics.
+With top management changes at NBC—Garth Ancier replacing Warren Littlefield as president of NBC Entertainment, and Scott Sassa as new NBC West Coast president in Ohlmeyer's place—the network renewed efforts to find a permanent host for Later once the show returned from summer hiatus in September 1999 by initially giving more guest host spots to female comics.